Safety during your journey

 What personal data do we use?

 The safety of our travellers and employees is of great importance to us, which is why we use camera surveillance.
-These cameras let us record and review situations and allow us to act quickly in the event of an incident so that we can track and prosecute any violations or criminal offences.
+These cameras let us record and review situations and allow us to act quickly in the event of incidents so that we can investigate and prosecute any violations or criminal offences.

 What do we use your personal data for?

 The grounds for processing the data is: justified interest.

 Without this footage, we would not be able to investigate incidents or to ensure the safety of our travellers and employees.
 We believe this outweighs the risk of violating the privacy of a traveller or employee.
 We ensure that all footage is stored securely and that access to the footage is limited to authorised personnel only; the personnel equipped with bodycams cannot access the images.

 With whom do we share this data?